Candidates for the Primary Council Election

 Each candidate packet contains the required forms for filing nomination petitions, a Statement of Organization form, Financial Disclosure Statement form and campaign finance forms.
 Call the Town Clerk's Office at 928-759-3028 to schedule an appointment to pick up the Candidate Packet.

-NOTE: All candidates must register as a candidate committee by filing a Statement of Organization if the candidate receives contributions or makes expenditures, in any combination, of at least $1,100 in connection with that candidacy.
+NOTE: All candidates must register as a candidate committee by filing a Statement of Organization if the candidate receives contributions or makes expenditures, in any combination, of at least $500 (as of August 3, 2018) in connection with that candidacy.
 [ARS §16-905(A)].

 Offices to be filled: One Mayor seat and Two (2) Council member seats for Four-year terms.

 Mayor and Council member Petition Signatures: Minimum of 210 & Maximum of 421

 Write-in candidates for the Primary Election must file paperwork by July 19, 2018.
 Petition Signatures are not required for a write-in candidate.

 The General Election will be held on November 6, 2018 if necessary.
 Any candidate receiving a majority of all votes cast at the Primary Election will be declared elected without running in the General Election.

 NOTE: See list of candidates at bottom of page.